 other new technologies, and brand the country locally and internationally.

-The Department of Communications is responsible for the national
+The Department of Communications is responsible for overarching communications

-communications policy and strategy; information dissemination and publicity;
+policy and strategy, information dissemination and publicity, and the branding

-and the branding of South Africa.
-Improved communication and marketing will
+of South Africa.
+Improved communication and marketing will promote an informed

 The department is responsible for the administration and implementation of the